oxfordmmm/gumpy/README.md

 ```

 ### Parse a VCF file
-VariantFile objects can be created by passing a filename of a vcf file
+VCFFile objects can be created by passing a filename of a vcf file
 ```
-from gumpy import VariantFile
+from gumpy import VCFFile

-vcf = VariantFile("filename.vcf")
+vcf = VCFFile("filename.vcf")
 ```

 ### Apply a VCF file to a reference genome